 If you’re the kind of person who is easily distracted by side ventures, your intentions may be good, but you may not ever retire early.

 Early retirement slowing distractions could include making a career change every few years, going on an occasional spending spree to relieve stress, or getting involved in personal projects that either drain your finances or reduce your ability to earn income.

 Any kind of retirement, especially early retirement, requires a slow and steady approach.
 You cannot afford to get distracted if you want to retire early.

-Most of us have hobbies that give us necessary distraction and may help to relieve stress.
-But if a hobby consumes too much time, energy and money, you could be flirting with a vice – at least as far as preparing for early retirement is concerned.
+Most of us have hobbies that give us necessary distractions and may help to relieve stress.
+But if a hobby consumes too much time, energy, and money, you could be flirting with a vice – at least as far as preparing for early retirement is concerned.